pirates-of-the-SEAS/cs207-FinalProject/docs/milestone1.md

     6. Logarithms
     7. Trigonometric functions

-2. Iteratively applying the chain rule at each step of the computational graph from beginning to end in order to propagate the exact numeric values of the partial derivatives all the way until the final step of the computational graph, which represents the output of the function.
+2. Iteratively applying the chain rule, a result from univariate calculus for computing the derivative of a composite function, at each step of the computational graph from beginning to end in order to propagate the exact numeric values of the partial derivatives all the way until the final step of the computational graph, which represents the output of the function.
 The partial derivatives at the final step are with respect to the function's variables and so represent the numeric value of the gradient for a chosen value of the function's variables.

 The chain rule describes the differentiation of a composite function, where the derivatives are taken at each step as described by the following diagram:

 ![chain rule](./chain_rule.png)

-Using the chain rule, we can generalize forward mode automatic differentiation into arbitrary multivariate, vector-valued functions that take in multiple inputs and produce vectored outputs of the function value and derivative.
+The procedure described above allows for numerical gradient computations of particular classes of multivariate, scalar-valued functions, and can easily be extended to vector-valued functions as well -- simply apply the procedure component-wise to each function.

-This also leads to a graph structure of computations.
+We illustrate the graph structure of computations with an example.
 As each step in automatic differentiation involves a single elementary function, each of these "steps" can be used as input into an outer function.
 An example graph of automatic differentiation of the function *sin(2x)* can be seen below, where *x<sub>n</sub>* represents the *n*th step of the function.

 ![graph struct](./graph_structure.PNG)